OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 ```

 We can also optionally remove the instance or cleanup your filesystem.
-Note, cleaning up the filesystem removes any vintner data including, e.g., all imported templates and created instances.
+Note, cleaning up the filesystem removes any data including, e.g., all imported templates and created instances.

 ```shell linenums="1"
 # (optional) Delete instance